Find Cruises Plan a Cruise My Trips Port Guides

 Top Attractions

-Visit this historic church, famous for hosting the marriage of King Louis XIV and Maria Theresa of Spain in 1660.
-Admire its unique Basque architecture, including wooden galleries and a striking altarpiece.
+This historic church is renowned for being the venue of King Louis XIV's marriage to Maria Theresa of Spain in 1660.
+Visitors can admire its unique Basque architecture, featuring impressive wooden galleries and a magnificent gilded altarpiece.